Presidential Debate Outline

 how to achieve solutions: “by having the wealthy pay their fair share and close the corporate loopholes”

-mentioning the problem: (I will attempt to paraphrase, when not in quotes, on occasion, in my words, for brevity and clarity, when I feel appropriate, to actually give Trump the benefit of the doubt.)
-The problem is with outsourcing, to Mexico and other countries.
+mentioning the problem: The problem is with outsourcing, to Mexico and other countries.
 “China…[is] devaluing their currency, and there’s nobody in our government to fight them.
 And we have a very good fight. …Because they’re using our country as a piggy bank to rebuild China, and many other countries are doing the same thing. …Mexico…[is] building some of the biggest plants… Ford[‘s] …small car division [is outsourcing]…Thousands of jobs leaving Michigan, leaving Ohio.”

 proposing solutions: “As far as child care is concerned and so many other things, I think Hillary and I agree on that.
 We probably disagree a little bit as to numbers and amounts and what we’re going to do … We have to renegotiate our trade deals, and we have to stop these countries from stealing our companies and our jobs.”

 how to achieve solutions: “I’ll be reducing taxes tremendously, from 35 percent to 15 percent for companies, small and big businesses.”